VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/FAQ.md

 - or **schedulers** (in case you want the same models to be trained under several schedules) - see `schedulers` arg [model section](/anomaly-detection/components/models/#schedulers) and `scheduler` [component itself](/anomaly-detection/components/scheduler/)

+Here's an example of how to split on `extra_filters` param
 ```yaml
 # config file #1, for 1st vmanomaly instance
 # ...